-Note: The omission of information may cause the company to deny your claims or cancel your policy.
+Tip: The omission of information may cause the company to deny your claims or cancel your policy.

 - Do not pay cash or make a check out to the agent or in the agent's name.
 Get a receipt for all payments.
 Checks should be made payable only to the insurance company. - Don't be misled into believing that a Medicare supplement policy is endorsed by or sold by the state or federal government.
-Although the Division of Insurance reviews Medicare supplement policy forms to make sure they meet Nevada requirements, the Division does not endorse particular companies or policies.
+Although the Division of Insurance reviews Medicare supplement policy forms to make sure they meet Nevada requirements, the Division does not endorse particular companies or policies. - Don't be pressured to buy insurance on the agent's first visit.
+If you can, invite a trusted friend or relative to be present during the agent's visit.
+An agent who objects to this may not be the right agent for you.

-Note: It is a violation of federal and state law for insurance companies or agents to suggest they are acting on behalf of the government when selling Medicare supplement insurance.
+Tip: It is a violation of federal and state law for insurance companies or agents to suggest they are acting on behalf of the government when selling Medicare supplement insurance.